smccau/minimal-mistakes/_pages/resources.md

   overlay_image: /assets/images/yellow.jpg
 ---

-This is where I will describe comparative method resources.
+This is where I will describe comparative method resources (_under construction electronically and mentally_).

 ---